kykrueger/openbis/js-test/README.txt

 ./gradlew js-test:clean js-test:test

 This will start up openBIS AS and two DSSs.

-Also the Web browser will open (URL: http://localhost:20000/openbis/) and user admin will be automatically logged in.
+When the console output is no longer busy Firefox should be started.
+Enter the following URL: http://localhost:20000/openbis/ You should be able to log in as user 'admin' with any password.

 Next choose a test suite in menu 'Utilities'.
 A tab will be opened which shows all tests.